qewer33/quetite/REFERENCE.md

 # The Quetite Language Reference

 This document aims to be a quick and simple reference guide for the quetite language.
 It provides the necessary details for the programmer to get started with quetite without going into too much unnecessary detail.
 This document is mainly about the language syntax and features, for the full language stdlib API documentation, see the *API reference*.
-This document aims to be a quick and simple reference guide for the quetite language.
-It provides the necessary details for the programmer to get started with quetite without going into too much unnecessary detail.
-This document is mainly about the language syntax and features, for the full language stdlib API documentation, see the *API reference*.

 ## Quick Start